 In the unfortunate event that your environment is subject to a dust collection fire, making an effort to proactively protect all ductwork can help contain the fire at the very least, preventing it from spreading to other areas.

 Along the same lines, if some type of combustion occurs in the air, you should have flow-activated isolation valves already installed on your ductwork to help protect employees from the release of smoke and fire.

-At that point, if a deflagration pressure wave happens within your organization’s dust collector, that flow-activated isolation valve will immediately close – thus preventing flame and smoke to pass through it and impact other areas.
+At that point, if a deflagration pressure wave happens within your organization’s dust collector, that flow-activated isolation valve will immediately close, thus preventing flames and smoke from passing through it and impacting other areas.

 Clean Your Dust Hoppers on a Regular Basis

-Another one of the best ways to prevent a dust collection fire is also proactive in nature – you need to make sure you’re cleaning those dust hoppers as often as possible.
-One of the most important things to understand about any dust hopper is that it is NOT designed to be a long-term storage unit for dust collected from around the building.
-It’s designed to make collection as easy as possible so these combustible materials can be removed right away.
+Another one of the best ways to prevent a dust collection fire is also proactive in nature; you need to make sure you’re cleaning those dust hoppers as often as possible.
+One of the most important things to understand about any dust hopper is that it is not designed to be a long-term storage unit for dust collected from around the building.
+It’s designed to make the collection as easy as possible, so these combustible materials can be removed right away.

 Make Sure You Have the Right Equipment For Your Environment

-It’s also critically important to make sure that you’re using the right dust collection system in the first place – one that has been designed and engineered to your specific application.
-Not all dust collection systems are created equally, and there are a number of options in the agriculture, food, chemical and mineral industries that you’ll want to make sure you’re leveraging.
+It’s also critically important to make sure that you’re using the right dust collection system in the first place – one that has been designed and engineered for your specific application.
+Not all dust collection systems are created equally, and there are a number of options in the agriculture, food, chemical, and mineral industries that you’ll want to make sure you’re leveraging.